domeccleston/unkey-cli/README.md

 2. If this is sucessful, queries Unkey for a new API key
 3. Stores the key locally in `.unkey`

-This CLI is for example purposes – it's intended that you should customize it for your own product (`acme login` -> store key in `.acme`).

 # Access